Five Terrifyingly Easy and Affordable Halloween Costumes You Can Create at the MakerSpace

 Create a super simple mask in minutes.
 From Frankenstein to superheroes, this easily customizable costume is a breeze to make at the Library!

-Materials: Photo paper (which can be purchased in the Makerspace), scissors, glue, a popsicle stick.
+Materials: Photo paper (which can be purchased in Makerspace), scissors, glue, a popsicle stick.

 How to Make:

-1. Reserve the MakerSpace's Computer Workstations online, opens a new window.
+1. Reserve a MakerSpace Computer Workstation online, opens a new window.

-2. Find a mask file from the internet.
+2. Find a public domain mask file on the internet.

 3. Print the mask file you’ve found.